pgorman/dangerjaunt/minirules.md

 #### 3. Fire Ball ####

-A missile shoots from the caster's finger to erupt in a furnace-like blast around the target location.
+A missile blazes from the caster's finger to engulf the target in a furnace-like eruption.
-It bursts with a 20 foot radius, shaped to the available volume.
+The 20' radius blast conforms in shape to the volume available.
-Damage is 1d6 per level of the caster.
+Damage is 1d6 per caster level.
 A successful saving throw halves damage taken by the target.
 Range: 24'', duration: instant.